 The cerebellar cortex (gray matter) has been a reference region of choice in numerous studies of amyloid since it typically does not accumulate fibrillar amyloid and because its gray tissue kinetics are assumed be reasonably matched to those of gray tissue target regions.
 Because of its low signal and lack of binding, the cerebellar cortex provides the most sensitive reference for measuring cross sectional differences.
 However, due to its low signal level, small swings in value will create large swings in calculated SUVR.
 Further, the physical location of the cerebellum toward the edge of the scanner transaxial field of view makes it susceptible to edge noise, scatter, and tissue exclusion (particularly in scanners with a shorter axial field of view).
 In head rotation and in emission-transmission scan misalignment, the posterior edge of the cerebellar cortex can be particularly impacted.
 In addition, slight shifts in position can cause a blending of white and gray tissue that will impact the reference measurement.
 Further, the cerebellum is located in transaxial slices that are not in proximity to several typical target VOIs, and signal in those slices may not change in the same way due to technical factors.
 In longitudinal studies, for one radiotracer, the cerebellar cortex has been demonstrated to show stability over time (Villemagne, AAIC 2015) while for others variability with regard to measured change has been shown, decreasing statistical power.
-Even in cross-sectional measurements, technical noise embedded in the cerebellum (or any reference region) may cause a subject whose amyloid burden is at the threshold of positivity to "tip" in one direction or another.
+Even in crosssectional measurements, technical noise embedded in the cerebellum (or any reference region) may cause a subject whose amyloid burden is at the threshold of positivity to "tip" in one direction or another.
 If the reference regions does include the cerebellum, it is recommended to omit the superior portions of the cerebellum to avoid radiotracer contamination form surrounding structures such as the occipital cortex or the fusiform gyrus and to omit the lowest slices that exhibit greatest variability.
 These strategies have been employed in various studies (Shcherbinin et al, 2016; Barrtet et al, 2016; Pontecorvo et al, 2017; Hahn et al, 2017).
+At a minimum, the inferior margin of the cerebellar reference boundaries should not extend to the edge of the FOV, where the greatest technical variability occurs.
 Alternate reference region comparisons are also recommended to ensure that noise has not driven the SUVR result.